MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-pipelines.md

 ---
-title: What do you get with Azure DevOps Pipelines
+title: What do you get with Azure Pipelines
 titleSuffix: Azure DevOps Services
-description: What do you get with Azure DevOps Pipelines
+description: What do you get with Azure Pipelines
 ms.prod: devops
 ms.technology: devops-new-user
 ms.assetid: 4